 Has the Church Replaced Israel (Michael Vlach) The relationship between Israel and the church continues to be a controversial topic: Does the church replace, supersede, or fulfill the nation of Israel in God’s plan?
 Will Israel be saved and restored with a unique identity and role?
 Do the Jewish people today, and the Nation of Israel, still uniquely relate to the plan of God?
 Dr. Michael J. Vlach, professor of theology at the Master’s Seminary, evaluates the doctrine of replacement theology (also known as supersessionism) down through history but ultimately argues in favor of the non-supersessionist position.
 Thoroughly vetting the most important hermeneutical and theological issues related to the Israel-Church relationship, Vlach explains why, “there are compelling scriptural reasons in both testaments to believe in a future salvation and restoration of the nation Israel.”

 O Jerusalem (Larry Collins & Dominique Lapierre) is a historical account of the day by day struggle for Jerusalem and the birth of Israel, 1948.
 It reads like a whodunit, and you turn page after page to see what happens next . . .
 The pace is so swift, the drama so heightened by alternating flashes of tragedy and comedy that one has to stop frequently to catch breath and marvel at historical reality that is the Land of Israel.

 DEVOTIONALS & GUIDE BOOKS for the Journey

-The Christian Traveler’s Guide: New & Updated (Charles Dyer & Gregory Hatteberg) is an informative manual that explains how to prepare physically and spiritually for a trip to Bible lands.
+The New Christian Traveler’s Guide to the Holy Land (Charles Dyer & Gregory Hatteberg) is an informative manual that explains how to prepare physically and spiritually for a trip to Bible lands.
 It provides Biblical and historical background for the most-visited sites.

 Thirty Days in the Land with Jesus (Charles Dyer) is a 30 day devotional that is a spiritual journey through the Holy Word and the Holy Land.
 This 30-day devotional highlights specific areas of Israel where the Lord Jesus taught and ministered.
 It includes full-color photography to highlight the text and enrich your understanding of the person, work, and words of Jesus the Messiah.